harmonicnauts/LlamaCPP-Server-Test/README.md

 # Llama.cpp test using OpenAI server

-A test repo for running local Llama LLM model using streamlit.
+A test repo for running local Llama LLM model using Llama.cpp, OpenAI library, and streamlit as user interface.

 # How to start?